The Interview: Walk Out with a Bang or Go Down in Flames?

 Your awesome resume snagged you this interview at your dream job and now you’re in the homestretch of your hour-long interview.
 You came prepared and dazzled the interview panel with your experience and ability to answer their questions on the fly.
 You know you’ve really knocked this one out of the park, but you’re not done yet.
 Here comes that final question…”Thank you for your time today; it was a pleasure talking with you.
 Do have any other questions for us?”

-You researched this company for hours before the interview and you talked to these people for what seemed like forever, so you smile back politely and say, “No, I don’t have any more questions for you at this time, I think you’ve answered any that I might have had.”
+You researched this company for hours before the interview.
+You’ve talked to these people for what seemed like forever, so you smile back politely and say, “No, I don’t have any more questions for you at this time.
+I think you’ve answered any that I might have had.”

 Although it’s hard to imagine someone walking out of an interview without being able to think of one, single question to ask, I’ve definitely interviewed my fair share of folks who take the smile politely route and say, “nope, I’m good, thanks”.

-The questions that you ask as an applicant at the end of an interview, should not be something you do just to check the box, because you’ve been told to always ask a question at the end of an interview.
+The questions that you ask as an applicant at the end of an interview should not be something you do just to check the box.
+Don’t just ask random questions because you’ve been told to always ask a question at the end of an interview.
 There is nothing more annoying than when an applicant asks a lame filler question like “so, tell me about your job”.
 The questions you ask should actually serve a purpose.

 Four Reasons Why End of Interview Questions Are Critical